atgreen/green-orb/README.md

   platforms).
 * killing the observed program.

-Green ORB is very easy to configure and use.
+Green Orb is very easy to configure and use.
 It's just one binary, `orb`, and one yaml config file.
 Simply preface your program with `orb -c config.yaml`.
 For example, instead of:
 ```
 $ java -jar mywebapp.jar